-- There are by-laws that sanction the NCCD to progress with certain activities. - These by-laws are open to review by the governing council and we will welcome suggestions to amend and improve upon these declarations. - It includes research & evaluation, promotions, commercial exploitation of technologies, evolve strategies, etc. - At the start the committees with industry participation, were established. - The Focus areas span across supply chain, skill development, Energy, Standards, Logistics, Specifications and R&D.
+- There are by-laws that sanction the NCCD to progress with certain activities. - These by-laws are open to review by the governing council and we will welcome suggestions to amend and improve upon these declarations. - It includes research & evaluation, promotions, commercial exploitation of technologies, evolve strategies, etc. - At the start the committees with industry participation, were established. - The Focus areas span across supply chain, skill development, Energy, Standards, Logistics, Specifications and R&D. - Each Committee could set up additional task forces comprising of experts. - As per the recent Dr Saumitra Chaudhari's report, our financial incentives are more capital investment friendly, as opposed to how they can catalyse business that are more revenue expense intensive.

-- Each Committee could set up additional task forces comprising of experts. - As per the recent Dr Saumitra Chaudhari's report, our financial incentives are more capital investment friendly, as opposed to how they can catalyse business that are more revenue expense intensive. - NCCD shall take lead to explore innovative incentive options to catalyse the flow of business through cold chain. - In July, a participative think tank conclave was held to include inputs for a Road Map. - Expectations from NCCD were high and need for umbrella body was reinforced by members. - Suitable amendments to the membership rules have been made.
+- NCCD shall take lead to explore innovative incentive options to catalyse the flow of business through cold chain. - Expectations from NCCD were high and need for umbrella body was reinforced by members.
+Yet, to meet this expectations, clear enunciation of requirements from stakeholders is needed. - Suitable amendments to the membership rules had been made in include a wider array of industry and knowledge based participation, enhancing the scope of stakeholder members.